KOTA (AM)

 KOTA (1380 kHz, "NewsRadio 1380 KOTA") is an AM radio station licensed to serve Rapid City, South Dakota.
 The station is owned by Riverfront Broadcasting, LLC.
 It airs a news/talk radio format.

 The station was assigned these call letters by the Federal Communications Commission.

-Weekday programming includes the Rapid City Morning News and Black Hills Today, as well as nationally syndicated programming including The Clay Travis and Buck Sexton Show, Sean Hannity, and Dave Ramsey.
+Weekday programming includes the Rapid City Morning News and Straight Up With Matt Smith, as well as nationally syndicated programming including The Clay Travis and Buck Sexton Show, Sean Hannity, and Dave Ramsey.

 Weekend programming includes syndicated programming from Kim Komando and a variety of lifestyle programming.
 During the NFL football season, select Sunday games are aired from Westwood One Radio Networks as well as every Monday and Thursday night game.
 The station also airs all Denver Broncos game through the Denver Broncos Radio Network.
 All playoff and Super Bowl games are carried as well.

 KOTA is the radio home of South Dakota Mines Hardrockers football and basketball, and features the yearly Homestake Trophy game.